 A healthy diet, regular physical activity, and maintaining a healthy weight have been linked to a lower risk of developing cancer.
 These three components make up the “cancer prevention triangle” and working to improve one can often lead to improvements in another.

-Heavy alcohol users who quit drinking are taking an important step to reducing their cancer risk, as well as improving their health and reducing the risk of other alcohol related health problems.
-The risk for alcohol related cancers is reduced over time.
+Heavy alcohol users who quit drinking are taking an important step to reducing their cancer risk, as well as improving their health and reducing the risk of other alcohol-related health problems.
+The risk of alcohol-related cancers is reduced over time.